Google Scholar page

 Research by Topic

-- NEW: Lifetime Incomes in the United States Over Six Decades, (with Greg Kaplan, Jae Song and Justin Weidner), May 1, 2017.
+- REVISED: Lifetime Incomes in the United States over Six Decades, (with Greg Kaplan, Jae Song and Justin Weidner), Nov 6, 2018.
 Data in Excel

-- NEW: Top Income Inequality in the 21st Century: Some Cautionary Notes, (with Greg Kaplan, April, 2017)
+- NEW: Top Income Inequality in the 21st Century: Some Cautionary Notes, (FRB Minneapolis Quarterly Review, Fall 2017)

-- Firming Up Inequality (In revision; this version: October 22 2016) (with Jae Song, David Price, Nick Bloom, and Till von Wachter).
-Slides, Data of Figures and Tables in Paper (Excel format)
+- Firming Up Inequality, Quarterly Journal of Economics, Lead article, February 2019 (with Jae Song, David Price, Nick Bloom, and Till von Wachter).

 - The Glass Ceiling and The Paper Floor: Gender Differences Among Top Earners, 1981-2012, (with Greg Kaplan and Jae Song), In revision.
 Appendix